 Contact Info: Student Involvement (919-515-2797)

-2.1 “Non-University Group(s)” means an individual or group of individuals, other than Student Groups, that are legally separate entities from the University, even though some of the members or participants may be University personnel, alumni, or students.
+2.1 “Non-University Group(s)” means a group of individuals, other than Student Groups, that are legally separate entities from the University, even though some of the members or participants may be University personnel, alumni, or students.

 2.2 “Student Group” means a group that has been accepted Student Involvement as a "registered student group" under the rules of that office.
 The rules and a list of currently registered groups are available at Student Involvement Registered Student Groups.

-2.3 “University Group” means an administrative or academic unit within the University, staffed by University employees acting within the scope of their employment.
+2.3 “University Group” means an administrative or academic department, unit, or center within the University.

 2.4 “University premises” means buildings or grounds owned, leased, operated, controlled or managed by NC State.